 ArchitectureWhat to See

-Passetto di Borgo Castel Sant’Angelo: Timetables, How to Visit, Tickets
+Passetto di Borgo Castel Sant’Angelo: Ticket, How to Visit, Timetables

-If you are looking for useful information about the famous Village Passage of Castel Sant’Angelo, you will find everything you need here.
+If you are looking for useful information about the famous Passetto di Borgo of Castel Sant’Angelo, you will find everything you need here.

-In the following I will tell you about the history of the Corridor of Borgo, completing the description of this important architectural work with some tidbits on how to visit it in comfort.
+In the following I will tell you about the history of the Corridor, completing the description of this important architectural work with some tidbits on how to visit it in comfort.

 By the time you have finished reading, you will know all about the visiting hours, the tours of Castel Sant’Angelo involving it and their length, and you will not be unprepared either for the tickets to buy to visit it.